 - Consideration of the regulator’s global health objectives

 - Matters related to incoming elective visitors

 The Electives Committee meets three times a year, which includes holding an annual conference.
 Its membership consists of all 32 Medical Schools Council members which offer undergraduate medical elective programmes.
 The medical schools are represented on the committee by their elective leads.
 Representatives from the student charity Medsin, as well as elective administrative staff, are also invited to meetings.

-The current chair of the Electives Committee is Dr Matthias Schmid, Newcastle University.
+The current chair of the Electives Committee is Dr Bal Bajaj, Elective lead of Swansea Medical School.

 The Electives Committee holds a conference every year.
 The conference invites elective leads and coordinators from across the country, students who have completed or will complete an elective, and representatives from charitable and national bodies to discuss experiences and share best practice.
 The day involves guest speakers, presentations from members of the committee, a student poster forum and workshops.

 Medical students who have completed an elective, or students who will go on an elective within the next year, are encouraged to attend.
 Students who have completed an elective will also have the opportunity to present a poster or an oral narrative at the conference.
 Medical students who are interested in attending this year’s conference should contact the elective lead at their medical school.
-If you are a medical student or graduate who has completed an elective in 2016 or 2017 and are interested in presenting at the 2017 conference, please contact your elective lead and email firstname.lastname@example.org for more detail.
+If you are a medical student or graduate who will complete an elective after December 2017 and are interested in presenting at the 2018 conference, please contact your elective lead or email firstname.lastname@example.org for more detail.